11 Common Business Plan Mistakes to Avoid

 Many businesses only create plans when forced to, usually by banks or investors.
 Don’t wait until you have time.
 The busier you are, the more important planning becomes.
 Build firebreaks or a sprinkler system to prevent fires from consuming the entire forest.

-READ MORE How to Write a Food Truck Business Plan Template -
+READ MORE Ethnic Food Restaurant Business Plan Example

 You can create a Lean Plan in less than 30 minutes.
 Download our free Lean Plan Template to help.